SoneraCloud/ansible-role-dhcp-kickstart/README.md

 ========================

-This is an Ansible role for configuring PXE/iPXE provisioning, either by pointing it to an external install source or by provisioning the bootsctrapping file itself (kickstart or autoyast).
+This is an Ansible role for configuring PXE/iPXE provisioning, either by pointing it to an external install source or by provisioning a bootstrapping file itself (kickstart or autoyast).

 This role sets up the following: